jonsuh/fenster/README.md

 Build task that autoprefixes and compiles Sass to CSS, lints and concatenates JavaScript.

 - `gulp dist`
-Production task that runs the build task, then minifies the CSS and JavaScript
+Production task that runs the build task, CSScomb’s the CSS, then minifies the CSS and JavaScript

 If you’re using Grunt, just replace `gulp` with `grunt` in the above tasks:
 ```